VMBlakelock/destination-date-night/README.md

 ### Owner

-The owner would like the website to -
+The owner would like users of the website to -

-- Allow users to find their perfect date location.
+-  Interact with the site to find their perfect date location.

+The owner would like the website design -

-- To be one page, with three easy to navigate sections.
-Home, The Dating Game, and Create A Date.
+- To be one page with two easy to navigate sections.
+The Dating Game and Create A Date.

-- Have a Navigation Bar that links to the sections when clicked.
+- To have a Navigation Bar that links to the sections when clicked.

-- House criteria boxes that can be selected.
+- To house criteria boxes that can be selected.

-- Uses Google Maps / Places to pin locations.
+- To use Google Maps to place a pin in locations based on the users criteria.

-- Have a footer containing social media icons.
+- To have a footer containing social media icons.

+- To include contact details.

 The site will -

-1. House the Destination Date Night Logo
-2. Have one main background image
+1. Have three main sections, the first an image with text enticing the user to look further, the second will be a querky narrative explaining the site, the third will house the interactivity.
-3. Explain the websites outcome
+2. Explain the websites outcome by instructing how it is to be used.
+3. Based on criteria selected link to Google Maps where markers will pop up based on user selection.
-4. Link to external social media sites
+4. Link to external social media sites.
-5. Will have a location and email address
+5. Will have a contact details - location and email address

 ## 5 Planes